danielnuriyev/danielnuriyev.github.io/README.md

 ## Spiritual preconditions

-Following are physical preconditions for spiritual development
+Following are physical preconditions for spiritual development.
+They restructure the body to make it more perceptive.

 ### Time